pete-otaqui/flexboxer/README.md

 * `npm test` - lint the project, run the tests, generate code coverage.
 * `babel-node tests.js` - just run the tests with native TAP output.

+### Full `npm test` command

+The full test command looks like this:

+`eslint src *.js && BABEL_ENV=test nyc --reporter=lcov babel-node tests.js | faucet && nyc report`

+Which is a mouthful.
+Let's break it down.

+The first part is `eslint src *.js`.
+This lints both the `src/` directory and any `*.js` files in the current directory.
+The configuration for `eslint` is stored in the `package.json` file.

+The second command (after the `&&`), which runs only if the part is ok, runs the tests.
+Taking the most basic part, we have this:

+`babel-node tests.js`, which executes `tests.js` using `babel-node`.

+That outputs raw TAP which isn't pretty - so we pipe it into `faucet` which makes things look nicer.
+So now we have this:

+`babel-node tests.js | faucet`

+Let's think of that as the "ACTUAL_TEST_COMMAND"

+We also get code coverage though, so we need to actually run `nyc` first and pass the command above into it.
+We want the `lcov` reporter, so we use that argument.
+Now we have this:

+`nyc --reporter=lcov $ACTUAL_TEST_COMMAND`

+We want to tell babel that we are running the tests, so we specify the environment variable `BABEL_ENV` first though.

+Finally, as well as the HTML output we get from the `lcov` reporter, it's also nice to see an overview in the command line - so we add a third command after another `&&` which dumps out such a table to the command line.

 ## Project Structure